FoghornTherapeutics/FHT-nIDR/README.md

 In the same way, the results from the ECDF when using the nIDR method shows that we have a really high min percent rank around 0.65.

-ADD OUR nIDR ECDF!!!!!!!
+XXXXXXXXXXXXXXXX ADD OUR nIDR ECDF XXXXXXXXXXXXXXXX

 To compare the two IDR narrowPeak files, we study their overlap with a Ven Diagram.
 And we can see that the standard IDR narrowPeak is almost included in the nIDR narrowPeak.
-The additional peaks from nIDR could be explained by the fact that we are adding more information ????????????????????????????????
+The additional peaks from nIDR could be explained by the fact that we are adding more information ??
+XXXXXXXXXXXXXXXX

 <img src="readme_figures/ARID_paper_nIDR.JPG" alt="image" style="width:900px;height:auto;">

-First of all,